suduo94/suduo94.github.io/_pages/about.md

 Services
 ======

-* 2023/12 I was invited to give a academic report on the 'ShuYunGuangZhi' Academic Innovation Forum at the Department of Mathematics in Science College, CAU.
+* 2023/12 I was invited to give an academic report on the 'ShuYunGuangZhi' Academic Innovation Forum at the Department of Mathematics in Science College, CAU.

 Honors and Awards
 ======